 The lowdown on Half Board Plus

 First – The new Disney Dining Plan (DDP), effective late March 2017, means hotels are no longer serving breakfast included in the price of the room.
-My DDP category gave us a voucher to use at the Café Hyperion in Discoveryland.
+My DDP category (free with package) gave us a voucher to use at the Café Hyperion in Discoveryland.
 Only guests that have paid for their Disney Dining Plan with Breakfast are able to have breakfast in the hotel.
 The guides on their website have yet to be updated.
 Good thing I asked.

 Second- I could use my breakfast voucher to reduce the cost of a character breakfast.
 Since the remodeling of Cafe Mickey, they have moved the characters to Plaza Gardens, permanently.
-But the first reservation isn’t until 815am.
+But the first reservation isn’t until 8:15 am.
 That is at the start of EMH.
 I don’t know if you remember, but last time we had EMH, we finished Fantasyland and had a snack before EMH was over.
 I am not wasting more touring time for a meal.
 Just FYI, the difference would have been 29 euro total for all 3 of us (Baby Girl being free under 3).

 Third – Quick service restaurants are not including in the voucher program.
 I get to pay out of pocket to eat a burger and fries, or sit and have a steak dinner for free.
 While this sounds like a no brainer, if the kid is asleep or really just wants burgers and fries, what then.
 I don’t like wasting perfectly good touring time at a sit down lunch, so dinner it is.
 I don’t mind sit down dinners, we are all pretty tired by then and we need a break.
 But wait; I just booked a nonrefundable dinner on our first night.